Valtgun/CarND-Advanced-Lane-Lines/README.md

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-Code for the perspective transformation functionas are in notebook cell 4.
+Code for the perspective transformation functions is in notebook cell 4.
 There are two functions defined, one for calculating transformation and inverse transformation matrix and the second function for actually applying perspective warp by passing image and transformation matrix.

-Transformation matrix is calculated by hardcoded values, finding out correct values turned out more complex than initially estimated.
+The transformation matrix is calculated by hardcoded values, finding out correct values turned out more complex than initially estimated.
 It is not as simple as to take straight road segment and identify the points.
-It should be adjusted how long along vertical (Y) axis the points are chosen and how much to offset lines horizontaly from borders in order to get good enough results and still remain with consistent transformation on curved roads.
+It should be adjusted how long along a vertical (Y) axis the points are chosen and how much to offset lines horizontally from borders in order to get good enough results and still remain with consistent transformation on curved roads.

-In the final solution values from Udacity classroom is used, as they did wery well in order to avoid big transformation errors on curved road segments.
+In the final solution values from Udacity classroom is used, as they did very well in order to avoid big transformation errors on curved road segments.

 The difficulties are there because, even if we take points on an image with straight road, then there are additional variables that impact accuracy:
 a) Car might not be centered within lane
 b) Camera might not be centered in car
-c) Camera angle (axis) might not be accuratelly aligned with car axis
+c) Camera angle (axis) might not be accurately aligned with car axis
-d) Car is not driving parallel to the straight road lanes In real life, it would be much better to calibrate camera by physically marking (measuring) the points, e.g. in parking spot, so that car is car and camera is centered and aligned with the measured axis.
+d) Car is not driving parallel to the straight road lanes In real life, it would be much better to calibrate camera by physically marking (measuring) the points, e.g. in parking spot, so that car and camera is centered and aligned with the measured axis.
 That way the small errors could be eliminated.

 Here are the points that are used for the transformation drawn on the undistorted original and warped sample for the image of Straight lines.
 ![alt text][imagep1]